1. Identify the Right Leads

 # 5. Focus on Their Needs

-When you position yourself as someone who understands their challenges and can provide value beyond the basics, you’re not just selling a service you’re building a long-term partnership.
+When you position yourself as someone who understands their challenges and can provide value beyond the basics, you’re not just selling a service, you’re building a long-term partnership.

 # 6. Follow Up Thoughtfully

 If your call goes to voicemail, don’t worry.
 Leave a polite, professional message letting them know you enjoyed the meeting and plan to follow up again the following week.
-Consistent, respectful follow-up shows that you’re serious, reliable, and easy to work with qualities every property manager is looking for in a vendor.
+Consistent, respectful follow-up shows that you’re serious, reliable, and easy to work with, qualities every property manager is looking for in a vendor.
 Following these key steps will teach you how to get a valet trash contract.